Get Informed About Amyloidosis

 The only possible way to help a person with amyloidosis is to treat the underlying cause of the condition.
 Unfortunately, this isn't always possible though since many of the conditions that exacerbate its development have no cure, such as Alzheimer's or Huntington's disease.
 Sometimes, doctors will try drastic measures to try to save a person's life from it though.
 For example, if the amyloid protein deposits have destroyed a person's kidneys, they may suggest a kidney transplant.
 But this isn't always approved by medical boards in these types of patients because the new organs will become infected by the protein deposits not long after the transplantation surgery takes place.
 The new organ will become damaged too.
 If multiple myeloma cancer is causing the amyloidosis, its progression can sometimes be delayed by giving a person chemotherapy or radiation treatments.
 The life expectancy of someone with multiple myeloma cancer is usually less than five years though, so this isn't always possible.
-Currently, there are some studies being done on using stem cell transplantation to try to treat this condition too.
-There isn't enough research yet to be able to tell if this could be an effective treatment option yet.
+Currently, there are some studies being done on new and different treatments, which may include bone marrow transplants.
+This research continues and is inconclusive as of now.

 No information on this website should be used to start the use of dietary supplements and vitamins, natural and herbal products, homeopathic medicine and other mentioned products prior to a consultation with a physician or certified healthcare provider.